AgoraIO-Community/VideoUIKit-ReactNative/README.md

 1. Connect your Android device to system with debugging on
 2. Type adb devices to verify if the device is connected
-3. Navigate to the frontend directory `agora-app-builder/<projectName>/` in a terminal
-4. Run `npm start` – This will start the development server
+3. Run `npm start` – This will start the development server
-5. Open another terminal in the same folder
+4. Open another terminal in the same folder
-6. Run `npm run android` - This will deploy the app on the Android device.
+5. Run `npm run android` - This will deploy the app on the Android device.
 (Now, the app will connect our development server)
-7. Note Android simulators are not recommended since they might not be able to access camera and mic.
+6. Note Android simulators are not recommended since they might not be able to access camera and mic.

 ### Instructions for running on IOS:

 1. Connect an IOS device to system, create an apple developer account and register your device with apple for development.
 2. Run `npx pod-install` to download the necessary pods.
-3. Open the `.xcworkspace` file located in `<projectName>/ios` folder using XCode.
+3. Open the `.xcworkspace` file located in `ios` folder using XCode.
 4. Open the info tab and add the following:
     1.  **Privacy Camera description** - Camera permission
     2.  **Privacy Microphone description** - Mic permission
 5. Configure code signing: https://reactnative.dev/docs/running-on-device#2-configure-code-signing